MedleyHealth/TypeAssist/README.md

 See all the notebooks for the Medley Health organization [here](https://colab.research.google.com/github/MedleyHealth/TypeAssist/).

 It's important to make sure no output from the code cells in the notebook is saved to Github or any other public location.
-To make sure Colab doesn't save this output, go to Edit > Notebook Settings and make sure the checkbox is ticked for "Omit code cell output when saving this notebook".
+To make sure Colab doesn't save this output:

+1. Go to Edit > Notebook Settings
+2. Make sure the checkbox is ticked for "Omit code cell output when saving this notebook"